How Much Weight Should I Lose Per Week for Sustainable Weight Loss?

 However, if you’ve ever counted calories without changing the quality of what you’re eating, you’d know it’s NOT that simple!

 Per the First Law of Thermodynamics, energy is always conserved.
-However, both sides of the calories in vs calories out equation are incredibly complex!
+However, the equation for both sides of the calories in vs. calories out is incredibly complex!

 • On the calories-out side of the equation, your body adapts to energy restriction by slowing your metabolism, especially if you lose lean muscle mass and do not get the nutrients your body requires daily to produce energy.
 For more details, see Is Counting Calories and Energy Balance a Waste of Time?